-- iii.
-Ordering of the Prioritized List.
-The Prioritized List is ranked from most important to least important representing the comparative benefits of each service to the population to be served.
-The Commission uses clinical effectiveness, cost of treatment and public values obtained through community meetings in ordering the list.
-In general, services that help prevent an illness were ranked above those services which treat the illness after it occurs.
-Services prioritized low on the list are for conditions that (a) get better on their own or for which a home remedy is just as effective (e.g. common colds); (b) are primarily cosmetic in nature (e.g. benign skin lesions); or (c) have no effective treatments available (e.g. metastatic cancers). - iv.
+- i.
 Updating the Prioritized List.
-The Commission is charged with updating the list for every biennial legislative session.
+The Commission is charged with updating the list for every regular legislative session occurring in odd-numbered years.
 The Oregon State Legislature determines how much of the list to cover (subject to federal approval), thus setting a health care budget.
-Under current statutes, the Legislature can fund services only in numerical order and cannot rearrange the order of the list. - v.
+Under current statutes, the Legislature can fund services only in numerical order and cannot rearrange the order of the list. - j.
 Non-covered Condition and Treatment Pairs.
 In the case of non-covered condition and treatment pairs, Oregon must direct providers to inform patients of appropriate treatments, whether funded or not, for a given condition, and will direct providers to write a prescription for treatment of the condition where clinically appropriate.
-Oregon must also direct providers to inform patients of future health indicators, which would warrant a repeat visit to the provider.
+Oregon must also direct providers to inform patients of future health indicators, which would warrant a repeat visit to the provider. - k.
 The state must adopt policies that will ensure that before denying coverage for a condition/treatment for any individual, especially an individual with a disability or with a co-morbid condition, providers will be required to determine whether the individual could be furnished coverage for the problem under a different covered condition/treatment.
-In the case of a health care condition/treatment that is not on the prioritized list of health services, or is not part of the benefit package but is associated with a co-morbid condition for an individual with a condition/treatment that is part of the benefit package, if treatment of the covered condition requires treatment of the comorbid condition, providers will be instructed to provide the specified treatment.
-The state shall provide, through a telephone information line and through the applicable appeals process under subpart E of 42 CR Part 431, for expeditious resolution of questions raised by providers and beneficiaries in this regard.

-f.
-Funding Line for the "2012-2013" Prioritized List of Health Services.
+In the case of a health care condition/treatment that is not on the prioritized list of health services, or is not part of the benefit package but is associated with a co-morbid condition for an individual with a condition/treatment that is part of the benefit package, if treatment of the covered condition requires treatment of the co-morbid condition, providers will be instructed to provide the specified treatment.
+The state shall provide, through a telephone information line and through the applicable appeals process under subpart E of 42 CR Part 431, for expeditious resolution of questions raised by providers and beneficiaries in this regard. - m.
+Changes to the Prioritized List.
+Changes to the Prioritized List are subject to the approval processes as follows: - i.
+The state will maintain the cutoff point for coverage at the same position on the List relative to the 2012-2013 List for the remainder of the demonstration as noted above in subparagraph (g).
+For a legislatively directed line change to increase benefit coverage or a legislatively approved biennial list with substantive updating of benefits due to new evidence, an amendment request (in compliance with STC 7 will be submitted to CMS and consideration by the CMS medical review staff.
+Any increase in the benefit package above the core set of fixed services shall not require approval, but shall be subject to the requirements of budget neutrality as described in Section XIII.